 Explore our Services

-Mindfully Anchored Counseling and Wellness offers compassionate, evidence-based care: Some of the evidence based practices used include EMDR, ACT, and Motivational Interviewing.
-We support those with interpersonal developmental, complex trauma, women across life stages; people with chronic health issues or their caregivers, LGBTQI+, and neurodivergent clients.
-Care is trauma-informed, individualized, and goal-focused.
+Mindfully Anchored Counseling and Wellness offers compassionate, evidence-based care in the North Hills of Pittsburgh, PA either in-person or telehealth.
+Some of the evidence-based practices used include EMDR, ACT, and Motivational Interviewing.
+We support those with interpersonal developmental, complex trauma, women across life stages; people with chronic health issues, disabilities or their caregivers while providing a safe space for LGBTQIA+, and neurodivergent clients.
+Care is trauma-informed, individualized, and goal-focused, tailored to you.

 Populations Served